Free Trial

 Table of Contents

-What are the screening intervals for diabetic retinopathy?
+6. What is the best treatment for diabetic retinopathy?

 Diabetic retinopathy (DR) remains the leading cause of irreversible vision loss among working-age adults worldwide.
 According to the International Diabetes Federation (IDF), one in three patients with diabetes shows signs of DR, and 10% develop diabetic macular edema (DME).
 Early diagnosis, systematic screening, and individualized monitoring are essential to prevent vision loss.